-During the Saga Dawa Festival, you can expect to see a lot of Tibetan pilgrims who are circumambulating around holy sites, specifically at Barkhor, Lingkhor, and Tsekhor.
-You would also see that a lot of animals and fishes are released in Lhasa River.
-Moreover, you would see hundreds of people lining up at the Drepung kitchen, desirous of donating goods to the monks as these monks chant their prayers inside the assembly hall.
-You can also expect to see a lot of Tibetan people who are only eating vegetables during the day, while abstaining from eating meat, especially, during the 15th day of the month.
-You would also see a lot of donating money, while at the same time, you'll see picnics at the picnic centers of Lhasa, while the older Tibetans recite their mantras.
+Tibetans believe that during this month, the merits of one’s actions are multiplied and especially on the 15th day of the month the merits of one’s actions are greatly increased.
+Therefore, People would be more devout than usual to give to the poor, release life to accumulate greater merit, as well as burn incense and pray to the Buddha.
+You can see that a lot of animals and fish are released in the Lhasa River.
+And, you could see hundreds of people lining up at the Drepung kitchen, desirous of donating goods to the monks when these monks chant their prayers inside the assembly hall.
+You can also expect to see a lot of Tibetan people who are only eating vegetables during the day, especially, on the 15th day of the month.
+You would also see a lot of people donating money.
+At the same time, you'll see lots of picnics, while the older Tibetans recite their mantras.

 Which Places to Visit During the Saga Dawa Festival?

-The best way to experience the Saga Dawa Festival is to avail of a Saga Dawa Festival Tour of Tibet.
-During this tour, you can join the celebrating crowd at Dzongyab Lukhang Park right at the foot of the Potala Palace for an afternoon picnic.
-These gatherings have become a mostly-awaited yearly gatherings wherein people would wear their most beautiful attires while they dance and picnic(the locals call it Lingka).
+Most of the significant events of the Saga Dawa Festival are celebrated in Lhasa.
+You can join the celebrating crowd at Dzongyab Lukhang Park right behind the majestic Potala Palace for an afternoon picnic.
+These gatherings have become a mostly-awaited yearly gathering wherein people would wear their most beautiful attires while they dance and picnic(the locals call it Lingka).

 However, you will also witness a feverish celebration of the Saga Dawa Festival around Mt.
 Kailash, considered to be the holiest mountain of Tibet.
 During the Festival, you would witness thousands of Tibetan Buddhist pilgrims worshipping at the foot of this holy mountain.

 The Saga Dawa Festival encapsulates how a Buddhist should pay homage to Buddha.
 Buddhists are expected to reiterate their desire to lead noble lives by practicing kindness and bringing harmony and peace to the world.
 Thus, this festival is also called the “Festival for Releasing Living Things.”
-This is the reason why the Tibetans refrain from killing animals during the monthlong celebration, while abstaining from eating meat.
-Moreover, they generally try to focus their efforts on worships.
+This is the reason why the Tibetans refrain from killing animals during the month-long celebration while abstaining from eating meat.
+Moreover, they generally try to focus their efforts on worship.
 Lastly, if ever you are interested in experiencing the Saga Dawa Festival, you can readily contact us and we would facilitate your tour of Tibet during the Saga Dawa Festival.

 Gyantse Horse Racing Festival